lexDAO/LexDAOism-CaseStudy/README.md

 2. Partners (xref timelock)
 3. General Public

-We strive for creative commons CC-BY-NC-SA, however in external projects there may be publication constraints due to commercial sensitivity in which case there may be a timelock for future release.
+We strive for creative commons `CC-BY-NC-SA`, however in external LEETH projects there may be publication constraints due to commercial sensitivity in which case there may be a timelock for future release.
 We may not have control over the timing as Education Circle depend on volunteers to translate, seek funding for graphics & A/V (not our forte) and collate peer feedback.
 We strive to operate in a do-ocracy with the LexEd circle:
 - reaching out to thought leaders
 - upholding pedagological standards; and
 - partner with institutions for our [experiential learning]() eg hackathons